unstoppabledomains/dev-docs/partner/partner-integration-guides/stripe-payments.md

 * `payment`: A key-value dictionary with payment information about the order:
     * `method`: (string) The payment method the API should create.
 For Stripe payments, the value should be `"stripe"`.
 * `domains`: (array) An array with information about the domains you want to purchase:
     * `name`: The domain name you want to purchase.
-This parameter is required for every order.
+This parameter is required.
     * `ownerAddress`: The wallet address the domain should be minted to.
+This parameter is required.
     * `email`: The email address the domain should be linked to after purchase.
 The user can mint the domain from their UD dashboard later.
 This parameter is optional.
     * `resolution`: A key-value pair of resolution records to configure for the domain after minting.
 See the Records Reference guide for supported key values.
-This parameter is optional and requires the `ownerAddress` parameter to be provided.
+This parameter is optional.
     * `resellerIdentityKey`: The domain reservation ID.
 This parameter is required if you reserved the domain before minting.

 ## Step 6: Use the Orders Endpoint